jeannhi/spotify-data-/README.md

 class Song: The class Song is the basis to reading in all of the information in the csv file.
 This then allows us to sort all of the songs by "SongHotness" with 1 being the highest and 0 being the lowest, printing the top 100 songs out in a csv file.

+class data_visualizations: The class data_visualizations allows for different information about songs like duration, year, etc. to be pulled into an object, where we can call a function to create a graph to visually compare the correlation of things like "Year" and "Duration."

 ### List of Python packages